 Treating risks Immediate measures may include advising the patient of their probable diagnosis and what measures are required to care for them and protect other patients and healthcare workers.
 This includes placing Patient A in a negative pressure single room with airborne precautions applied in addition to standard precautions.
 Implementing a care plan to minimise risk of exposure to other patients and healthcare workers when tests or other department (x-ray) visits are required.
 State/territory TB services would also need to be notified, as they would assist in the development of a management plan including to identify contacts outside the hospital.
-Longer-term measures could include implementation of baseline risk factors that may need to have TB screening for and protocols to assist with early diagnosis of active disease.
-Further measures would include increasing awareness of tuberculosis generally, educating staff about identifying the high-risk patients for a particular facility, and development of specific protocols, such as 'cough protocols'.
 Monitoring Ongoing surveillance would assist in reducing the risk of subsequent outbreaks.
 Retrospective review and screening of other contacts and laboratory typing of M. tuberculosis isolates to identify unrecognised, linked transmission could also inform future actions.